 In addition, many women with eating disorders experience changes in their menstrual periods.
 Their periods may become irregular, or may disappear completely.
 Some women have difficulty getting pregnant when they are struggling with eating problems.
 However, it is important to remember that one can still get pregnant, even when periods are irregular or absent, so it is important to continue to protect yourself against pregnancy if you do not wish to be pregnant.
 As nutritional status improves, periods will often become more regular, and fertility can be restored.
 Sometimes, a gynecologist or endocrinologist will be involved in treating these issues.

-Dental and Gastrointestinal Complications Stomach acid, which comes in contact with teeth during vomiting, can erode the enamel and can cause severe dental cavities.
-Patients who induce vomiting should seek help from a dentist to prevent ongoing dental problems.
+Dental and Gastrointestinal Complications.
+Stomach acid, which comes in contact with teeth during vomiting, can erode the enamel and can cause severe dental cavities.
+Patients who induce vomiting or experience effortless regurgitation should seek help from a dentist to prevent ongoing dental problems.
 Patients with eating disorders commonly report stomachaches or constipation, which can be related to dehydration, and lack of bulk in the diet.
 Again, these symptoms often resolve as the body gets used to refeeding, and can also be treated by increasing fluid and fiber intake to a healthier range.